- 15+ years of progressive and social justice minded public health practice.

 - Directed and managed the Training and Learning team comprised of 20 mentors, 14 training specialists, and a team of 10 peer supporters.

-- Trained a remote team of 4300+ case investigators and contact tracers who made 10,000+ calls per-day to encourage safe isolation of cases, COVID testing for contacts, and support and monitoring during isolation and quarantine.
+- Onboarded and provided continuous learning to a remote team of 4300+ case investigators and contact tracers who made more than 2.8 million calls to encourage safe isolation of cases, COVID testing for contacts, and support and monitoring during isolation and quarantine.

 - Iteratively developed live and asynchronous training to be responsive to the changing pandemic.